jtneal/jneal-react/README.md

 # jneal-react

-I'm very familiar with Angular, but I wanted to learn a bit about React, so I took my brand new Angular site I just created, and re-created it in React.

-This is the result of that work.
-Nothing is unit tested, and I'm sure it's not following all of React's best practices, but it works great!
+I've been using Angular very heavily for the past 5 years, but I had never used React.
+I decided to change that.
+I had recently redesigned my website using the latest version of Angular, so I decided to port that code over and re-create it this time using React.
+This repo is the result of that work.
+Nothing is unit tested, nor is it deployed anywhere.
+I'm sure it's not following all of React's best practices, but it works great and I learned a lot!

 ## Getting Started with Create React App